 Even after they’ve moved on to new opportunities, every Avantee leaves their mark on our culture.
-Jared, we are sad to see you go but we know you’ll keep thriving.
-We’re proud of everything we did together!
+Jared, we’re proud of everything we did together and we know you’ll keep thriving!
 You’re in the Avant Alumni Club for life.

 Former Head of Security Operations for the Information Security Team

 With Avant 2020-2022